Brian Sandoval: Tenure

 Sandoval, as the state's 29th Governor, proposed a $5.8 billion 2011 budget without any new taxes.
 It could cause as many as 361 layoffs and 5% pay reductions for state workers.
 It also included a 5% cut in primary education and 7% cut in higher education.
 Sandoval turned down a pay raise that would have increased his salary from $141,000 to $149,573 per year.
 He also has said he will take a 5% pay cut to coincide with every other state worker's.

 The final budget for 2011 avoided deep cuts to education and human services programs.
 It contained a number of reforms that include ending teacher tenure as well as the practice of deciding layoffs based solely on teacher seniority, allowing local governments to re-open employee contracts during financial emergencies as well as barring collective bargaining by supervisors, and eliminating retirement health insurance for new state employees hired after January 1, 2012.

 He appointed U.S. Congressman Dean Heller (R–Carson City) to become U.S. Senator, after the seat became vacant from the resignation of John Ensign.

 On September 11, 2014, Sandoval signed a package bill to provide $1.3 billion in tax breaks and subsidies over 20 years for Tesla Motors in exchange for building the massive Gigafactory 1 battery factory in the state, near Reno.
-The factory is key to Nevada's efforts to revitalize its economy, which was hard-hit by the mortgage meltdown and the Great Recession and has yet to fully recover.
+The factory was seen as key to Nevada's efforts to revitalize its economy, which was hard-hit by the mortgage meltdown and the Great Recession and, at the time, had yet to fully recover.

 In June 2015, Sandoval signed several bills designed to overhaul Nevada's education system.
 The reforms substantially increased funding for public schools and grants and created incentives to recruit more teachers and promote professional training. $10 million were appropriated for preschool programs and an expansion of full-day kindergarten across Nevada.